 - Sign up for automatic payment for your water bill, or

-- Call or email Jamie Still in the Finance Department to temporarily change the mailing address for your bill.
+- Call or email Renee Bullen in the Finance Department to temporarily change the mailing address for your bill.
 Be sure to notify us when you return to Huntington Woods so we can update your address.

 - The water can be shut off at the curb to limit concerns with pipes freezing within the building footprint.
-Contact DPW to make arrangements or fill out the on-line form.
+Contact Public Works at (248)-547-1888 to make arrangements.

 A final water bill may be requested by calling City Hall at 248-581-2639 or emailing email@example.com.